 16. Your reader asks how to drop an egg from a roof without it breaking?
 Don’t worry, the roof will not break.

 There is no trouble about dropping the egg.
-It wont break until it hits something hard like the ground.
-So what we have her is simply a case of a poorly identified problem.
-As for how you stop it breaking on hitting the ground, I really dont know for sure.
+It won't break until it hits something hard like the ground.
+So what we have here is simply a case of a poorly identified problem.
+As for how you stop it breaking on hitting the ground, I really don't know for sure.
 It seems to be a matter of decelerating it slowly.
-Possibly spinning the eggabout its long axis and dropping it with the long axis horizontal into a water bath would do it who knows.
+Possibly spinning the eggabout its long axis and dropping it with the long axis horizontal into a water bath would do it: who knows?

 19. Try to put the egg into vinegar to soften the egg.

 20. The answer to the above question is simple.
-Put the egg in side a tin can with is larger then the egg (5 times in height) and fill the can with salt water.
+Put the egg inside a tin can that is larger than the egg (5 times in height) and fill the can with salt water.
 Add salt so that the egg will float in the solution.
-Now the salt water will behave like a shook observer and the friction of the salt water and the egg will dump the movement after the hit.
+Now the salt water will behave like a shock absorber and the friction of the salt water and the egg will dump the movement after the hit.

-It can work very well up to 14 meter drop with a regular can, at higher highest you should use stronger can.
+It can work very well up to 14 meter drop with a regular can.
+At greater heights you should use stronger can.

 21. You must wear slippers, preferably fluffy ones with a soft felt sole, then tiptoe along the roof, raising your knees deliberately into the air with each step.
 I find that, unless the roof is very very thin, it won’t break.